ColorlibHQ/AdminLTE/docs/javascript/push-menu.md

 | Event Type | Description
 |-|-
 |collapsed.lte.pushmenu | Fired when the sidebar collapsed.
+|collapsed-data.lte.pushmenu | Fired when the sidebar is fully collapsed.
 |shown.lte.pushmenu | Fired when the sidebar shown.
 {: .table .table-bordered .bg-light}